emilynordmann/introdataviz/docs/appendix-0.md

 <p class="caption">(\#fig:viobox6-scale1)Switching orders of categorical variables</p>
 </div>

-And that works just the same if you have more conditions, which you will see if you compare Figure\ \@ref(fig:viobox4) to the below figure where we have flipped the order of incongruent and congruent from the original default alphabetical order
+And that works just the same if you have more conditions, which you will see if you compare Figure \@ref(fig:viobox4) to the below figure where we have flipped the order of non-word and word from the original default alphabetical order

 ```r